jeremysb1/landingpage/README.md

-# landingpage
+# Landing Page

-Making a landing page that will guide users to a form to sign up with their email addresses.
+I made a landing page guiding users to a form where they can imput their email addresses.

-I will use Bootstrap to make it responsive.
+I used Bootstrap to make it responsive.

-I will also use Mailchip to add an email subscribe form, linking it to the landing page.
+I used Mailchip to add the email subscribe form, linking it to the landing page.